 Step 4: Prepare your Research Proposal

-Please note that the initial proposal is for the purposes of providing an understanding of your research interests.
+This initial proposal gives us an understanding of your research interests.
 Study in the early stages of your research degree may lead to changes.
-In some cases your supervisor(s) may also suggest a project linked to your and their interests.
+In some cases, your supervisor(s) may suggest a project linked with both of your interests.

 Step 5: Submit your application